Skip to Content

 • Understand the roles of your care team members and their areas of expertise

-• Pass time with less anxiety
+• Spend time with less anxiety

 • Strengthen your mental, emotional, and spiritual health

-• Remove barriers to care, like access to childcare, transportation, or financial support
+• Remove barriers to care, like access to child care, transportation, or financial support

 • Celebrate your victories